AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 - W-Okada is a voice changer that uses RVC for its conversion.

-- There are two versions of this voice changer, the <u>[offical original](https://github.com/w-okada/voice-changer)</u> made by Wok, and the <u>[Deiteris fork](https://github.com/deiteris/voice-changer) made by Deiteris</u>.
+- There are two versions of this realtime voice changer, the <u>[offical original](https://github.com/w-okada/voice-changer)</u> made by Wok, and the <u>[Deiteris fork](https://github.com/deiteris/voice-changer)</u> made by Deiteris.

-- This guide will be about the Deiteris fork since it has better preformence and quality.
+- This guide will be about the Wokada Deiteris fork since it has better preformance and quality compared to the Original Wokada.

 - RVC does **NOT** mean realtime voice changer.
-RVC means Retrieval-based-Voice-Conversion
+RVC means Retrieval-based-Voice-Conversion.

 ***
 #### Is The W-Okada Deiteris Fork Safe?